chef/chef-web-docs/chef_master/source/resource_windows_dfs_folder.rst

     Deletes the folder in the dfs namespace.

 ``:install``
     Creates the folder in dfs namespace.
-Default
+Default.

 ``:nothing``
    .. tag resources_common_actions_nothing